Postdoctoral Position in Quantitative Ecology

 I am looking to hire a postdoc to contribute to and provide leadership on one or more funded projects focused on the development and implementation of quantitative methods for modeling animal movements and species distributions.

 Job responsibilities will include:

 Prerequisites: The successful applicant must have obtained a PhD in wildlife, ecology, statistics, applied mathematics, or a related field.
-Applicants must have a strong quantitative background and experience developing and applying complex statistical models to real-world data sets.
-Experience with spatial modeling, integrated data models, and the R-INLA package are highly desired.
-Candidates should also possess excellent organizational, interpersonal, and oral and written communications skills and have a record of publishing in peer-reviewed journals.
+Applicants must have a strong quantitative background and experience and interest in developing and applying statistical models to real-world data sets.
+Candidates should also possess excellent organizational, interpersonal, and oral and written communications skills.

 Desired Qualifications: Experience with writing functions or packages in R, spatial modeling, integrated data models, and models of animal movement would be beneficial.
 A strong record of publishing in peer-reviewed journals is also desired.
 We highly value diversity and are searching for candidates that want to contribute to a supportive and inclusive environment.
 We encourage you to apply even if you do not believe you meet the desired qualifications for the position.

 To apply: Applications must be submitted online via the University of Minnesota’s Employment website (https://humanresources.umn.edu/content/find-job).
 Search for job ID 341214.
 You will be required to submit (1) a cover letter outlining your research interests, qualifications for the position, and long-term career goals; (2) a CV; and (3) contact information for 3 references.

 Questions: If you have questions about the position or the application process, please reach out to me via email (jfieberg-at-umn.edu).